MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-If an HTTPS RR query for this "https" URL returns any AliasMode HTTPS RRs, or any compatible ServiceMode HTTPS RRs (see {{mandatory}}), the client SHOULD act as if it has received an HTTP 307 "Temporary Redirect" to this "https" URL.
+If an HTTPS RR query for this "https" URL returns any AliasMode HTTPS RRs, or any compatible ServiceMode HTTPS RRs (see {{mandatory}}), the client SHOULD behave as if it has received an HTTP 307 (Temporary Redirect) status code with this "https" URL in the "Location" field.
 (Receipt of an incompatible ServiceMode RR does not trigger the redirect behavior.)
 Because HTTPS RRs are received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they